KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Themes-Article.md

     @PageColor(blue)
 }

-This article describes the KeyboardKit Pro theme engine.
+This article describes the KeyboardKit Pro theme engine, which can be used to style the entire keyboard with a single theme.

 👑 [KeyboardKit Pro][Pro] unlocks a theme engine that makes it easier to style your keyboard, as well as many predefined themes and theme-based views.
 You can easily create your own themes as well.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro

+## Keyboard Theme Namespace

+KeyboardKit has a ``KeyboardTheme`` type that is also a namespace for theme-related types and views, like ``KeyboardTheme/Shelf`` and ``KeyboardTheme/ShelfItem``.

+## Keyboard Theme Context

+KeyboardKit has an observable ``KeyboardThemeContext`` that persistent, observable settings, such as  ``KeyboardThemeContext/theme``.

+KeyboardKit automatically creates an instance of this class, injects it into ``KeyboardInputViewController/state`` and updates it whenever the theme changes.

 ## What is a theme?